susmit31/blog/entropiclegos.github.io/content/posts/topo-cake.md

 tags = ['mathematics', 'differential geometry', 'topology'] draft = false
 +++

+## Topology in Cakeland
+The first issue you run into when you're trying to learn topology and differential geometry, if you've never taken a class in "advanced" maths before, is the fact that it's studded with definitions, often with no clear motivation.
+Now of course this wasn't the case when these ideas were being worked out, they just didn't make things up as they pleased.
+In this series of articles, we'll take a step back from rigorous mathematics and try to come up with intuitive notions that best convey these ideas.
 ## Gen. Topology, Brig.
 Connection, Maj.
 Manifold
-The first issue you run into when you're trying to learn topology and differential geometry, if you've never taken a class in "advanced" maths before, is the fact that it's studded with definitions, often with no clear motivation.
-Now of course this wasn't the case when these ideas were being worked out, they just didn't make things up as they pleased.
-In this series of articles, we'll take a step back from rigorous mathematics and try to come up with intuitive notions that best convey these ideas.
 Today we'll give a big picture overview of topologies, manifolds, and connections.
 Intended audience includes those who've already had some exposure to these but can't quite internalise the ideas and tie them together with a concrete example.
 If you have no idea at all about any of these things, you might still try reading, but I wouldn't encourage you to, at least before you've had some proper exposure from any book or lecture.

 ## Let's Bake!
 ### Step 0: The Baking Powder